-&lt;sup>8 Davis, S. & Meyer, C., (1998), Blur: the speed of change in the connected economy, Reading Massachusetts: Addison Wesley; Drucker P. F., (1993), Managing in Turbulent Times, New York: Harper Business; Bloom A., (1988), Closing of the American Mind, New York: Simon & Schuster.
+8 Davis, S. & Meyer, C., (1998), BLUR - the speed of change in the connected economy, Addison Wesley, Reading Massachusetts; Drucker P. F., (1995), Managing in Turbulent Times; Bloom A., (1998), Closing of the American Mind, Simon & Schuster.

-and illustrate the fall from global leadership of European science in the face of American competition and the dominance of US universities.
-They also show that the number of problems and scale of challenges posed to European academia will require the introduction of entirely new solutions, seeing that those employed to this day are no longer effective.
+European academia will require the introduction of entirely new solutions, seeing that those employed to this day are no longer effective.

 Part 2 presents the factors responsible for the dominance of American universities, highlighting the importance of professional management techniques used in running higher education institutions and the notable support from private capital.
 Then, the chapter presents the changes that occurred in Polish higher education after 1989, highlighting the refreshing influence that private institutions have had on the overall higher education system.
 A new system of organising and funding European education is then presented.
 Both proposals (the first of correcting the present-day system and the second outlining a completely new system) utilise the very best European and American solutions and draw conclusions from the changes that occurred in the Polish setting.
-The proposal based on new solutions requires a change in the overall higher education philosophy, accepting the fact that, on one hand, that higher education is the most important of life investments, and on the other, that educating the best professionals is in the interest of society and state.
+The proposal based on new solutions requires a change in the overall higher education philosophy, accepting the fact that, on one hand-that higher education is the most important of life investments, and on the other-that educating the best professionals is in the interest of society and state.